nisvem/blog-platform/README.md

 ## Deployment

 The application is deployed on Vercel.
-You can view the live version at [Deployment URL].
+You can view the live version at https://blog-platform-two-gamma.vercel.app/.

 ## Documentation